 ICANN’s Cross Community Working Group (CCWG) on Accountability is responsible for developing improvements to ICANN’s accountability processes.
 This includes making recommendations to improve existing mechanisms that are intended to insure the bottom-up organization is accountable to the community.
 It also includes the creation of new mechanisms including the possibility of new legal structures or agreements that could improve the organization’s ability to serve its community.

-In this context, “community” means the collective participants in ICANN’s various Supporting Organizations, Advisory Committees, Stakeholder Groups, and other sub-grouped interests that together comprise ICANN.
-As a bottom-up organization, ICANN must remain answerable to the various participants in the community that the corporation was established to serve.
+In this context, “community” means the collective participants in ICANN’s various Supporting Organizations, Advisory Committees, Stakeholder Groups, and other sub-grouped interests ( comments

+Please give example(s) of these other sub-groups or add the term “relevant “before sub-group to avoid an unintended coverage of any undefined group ) that together comprise ICANN.
+As a bottom-up organization, ICANN must remain accountable to the various participants in the community that the corporation was established to serve.
 The CCWG aims to provide recommendations to ICANN’s board of directors for approval in June 2015.

 Several issues have arisen in the course of the CCWG’s work that require input from independent legal expertise to aid the CCWG in the further evaluation of proposals and recommendations.
 The CCWG retains this legal advice to assist it in creating mechanisms that can provide the means for the community to hold the organization accountable to it for the organization’s actions and decisions.
 Specific questions are provided below to obtain legal clarifications and information needed by the CCWG to proceed in its evaluation of recommended mechanisms.
 As such, the CCWG is the “client” in the attorney-client relationship established through this retention of legal expertise, and all reports and communications are to be made directly between independent legal counsel and the CCWG.